Your Company Website vs. Facebook – The Greatest Online Rivalry

 We work constantly to improve our services and develop new features to make our Products better for you and our community.
 As a result, we may need to update these Terms from time to time to accurately reflect our services and practices.
 Unless otherwise required by law, we will notify you before we make changes to these Terms and give you an opportunity to review them before they go into effect.
 Once any updated Terms are in effect, you will be bound by them if you continue to use our Products.

 In a nutshell, Facebook may decide, at any time, to change the terms of service with minimal warning.
 Should their policies change in a way that negatively impacts your business, your only option would be to shut down the entire page.
-Companies who publish their own websites, however, are not bound by an ever-changing set of rules.
+Companies that publish their own websites, however, are not bound by an ever-changing set of rules.
 You make the rules yourself for your own website.

 Controlling the Conversation